00Fjongl/js-extra/Minification/mini.md

 self.onkeydown=e=>![e.keyCode-43?alert`Press the correct key.`:onkeydown=console.log(e.key)?0:e=>e];
 ```
 # Major Redesigns
 Some methods may outshine the usual ones at specific tasks.
-For example, a self-invoked function may serve as a shorter alternative to a temporary `for` loop, `while` loop, `Array.forEach`, or `Array.map`.
+For example, a self-invoked function may out-shrink a temporary `for` loop, `while` loop, `Array.forEach`, or `Array.map`.
 The `.split` function can even be used to split every 2,000 characters better than `for` loops can:
 ```js
 for(i='long_example'.repeat(400),e=0,a=[];e<i.length;)a.push(i.slice(e,e+=2e3));a;

 'long_example'.repeat(400).split(/(?<=^(?:[^]{2000})+)/);
 ```
-There may be cases where the RegExp function should be used over the RegExp literals, such as when a variable or shortened integer needs to be parsed.
+In RegExp, certain cases, such as when an identifier or primitive must be parsed, should be handled with the `RegExp()` function itself.
 ```js
 'long_example'.repeat(4e20).split(/(?<=^(?:[^]{3000000000000000000})+)/);
 'long_example'.repeat(4e20).split(RegExp`(?<=^(?:[^]{3e18})+)`);
 ```
 A complete redesign of the entire system may occur if a better function or combination of methods appears.
 They may be time-consuming, so they should be done thoroughly on the first try.

 Grouping commonly repeated code throughout a script may drastically reduce its length.
 Functions are the most flexible method to group statements, although execution speed and memory space dip when called often.
-As mentioned before, they can be modified to call themselves, and even replace finite loops.
+These can be modified to call themselves, and even replace finite loops.
 ```js
 for(e=0;e<255;e++)[a[b],a[c]]=[a[c],a[b]];for(e=0;e<255;e++)[d[b],d[c]]=[d[c],d[b]];